somphene/somphene.github.io/log/_posts/2020-05-23-02-identification-compactifies.md

 * Equations which involve composition of both $$\nabla \,\, \cdot$$ and $$\nabla \,\,\times$$ give the entire measure (of the space) which is called "Determinant".

 * Reducing "space" or asymmetries or increasing symmetric are equivalent.
 Hence Identification leads to compactification.

+* In Calculus Language, Identification (Integration) is unifying elements from lower degree of freedom to a boundary of measure 0 in higher dimension.
+Line is identified to a circle, which is its compactification.